 Zone 0: California's Ember-Resistant 5-Foot Zone (2026)

 Zone 0 is the ember-resistant zone covering the first 0–5 feet around a structure — the strip where wind-blown embers do most of their damage.
 California directed the Board of Forestry to write a Zone 0 regulation back in 2020, and Governor Newsom ordered it finished by the end of 2025.
 That deadline passed without a final rule.
-As of the Board's April 2026 draft, Zone 0 is still in rulemaking, not yet an enforceable statewide requirement — but insurers already reward the work, and adoption is expected to move forward from here.
+As of August 2026, Zone 0 is still in rulemaking, not yet an enforceable statewide requirement — but the Board is scheduled to vote on the final rule on August 19, 2026, it could take effect as early as September 2026, and insurers already reward the work.

 Where Zone 0 came from